rochester-rcl/tei_viewer/README.md

 * `islandora_paged_tei_seadragon` viewer to add links and
 * `islandora_image_annotation` to allow occlusion/inclusion objects to be linked.

+Overrides the islandora_paged_tei_sedragon viewer update_page.js to allow occlusion/inclusion state to be set

 ## Requirements

 This module requires the following modules/libraries: